Closing the Loop on Customer Feedback: It Boosts Sales and Retention and It’s Easy To Do. Here’s How.

 But this is easy to do in a spreadsheet or on Trello, too.
 Just make sure that you know when the loop has been closed on a feature.

-A leak-proof close-the-loop system can boost your revenue and improve your product
+A leak-proof customer feedback loop can boost your revenue and improve your product

-Closing the loop is one very simple way to show your customers and prospects that you’re listening to them and what they say matters.
-It’s an extremely effective way to build a relationship with your customers.
+Closing the loop is one very simple way to show your customers and prospects that you’re listening to them and that what they say matters.
+It’s an extremely effective way to build a relationship with your customers and meet customer expectations.

-You’ll love the responses your customers give you to your close the loop emails.
+You’ll love the responses your customers give you to your close-the-loop messages.
 We certainly do.

-That’s why it’s an easy way to increase sales and boost retention: happy customers will stay and expand their account.
+That’s why it’s an easy way to increase sales and boost retention: happy customers will stay and expand their accounts.
+You’ll also see improvements in your NPS surveys.

-But—and here’s what lots of people miss—it’s also a product development tool.
+But—and here’s what lots of people miss—it’s also a product development strategy.

-So make sure closing the loop is baked into your development process.
-It’s easy to set up your own system using spreadsheets, Trello, or your other project management tools.
-A purpose-built tool like Savio can help you automate the process and reduce the manual labour.
+So make sure you have a closed-loop customer feedback system baked into your development process.
+You can set up a closed-loop process using spreadsheets, Trello, or your other prodcut management tools, but a purpose-built tool like Savio can help you automate the process and reduce manual labour.

 Kareem is a co-founder at Savio.
 He's been prioritizing customer feedback professionally since 2001.
 He likes tea and tea snacks, and dislikes refraining from eating lots of tea snacks.